xavierjs/GLTFARMetadata/README.md

 * It has the `ARTRACKTYPE=CYLINDER` among its metada.

 Then this model will be correctly placed by a tracker implementing the standard.
 If this model has to be displayed on a random ground plane, using SLAM capabilities, a specific 3D transform will be automatically applied to this object since we know its `ARTRACKTYPE`.
-It won't be necessary to compute its scale, its orientation with bounding box estimation for example, to display it at a coherent scale and position.
+It won't be necessary to compute its scale, its orientation with bounding box estimation for example, to display it at a coherent pose.

 In order to be able to associate an object with multiple `ARTRACKTYPE`, we don't apply the pose transform directly to the 3D mesh, but we associate the object with an array `ARTRACK`.
 Each value contains:
 * The type of the `ARTRACK`, `ARTRACKTYPE`,
-* A movement matrix, `ARTRACKMATRIX` (a 4x4 matrix encoding translation, rotation and scale) to bring the object to the correct pose.
+* A movement matrix, `ARTRACKMATRIX` (the pose matrix) to bring the object to the correct pose.
 If this value is not filled, we assume that the object is alreay in the right pose (i.e. the default value is the identity matrix).

-For rigid objects, the pose estimation is enough to render the tracked object at the right place, orientation and scale in the scene.

 ### Deformable transform